unsw-restech/unsw-restech.github.io/docs/help_support/faq.md

 Use`#!bash rsync` to copy data to the KDM server.
 More information is above.

 #### Is there any way of connecting my own file storage to one of the clusters?
 Whilst it is not possible to connect individual drives to any of the clusters, some units and research groups have purchased large capacity storage units which are co-located with the clusters.
 This storage is then available on the cluster nodes.
-For more information please contact the Research Technology Service Team by sending an email to [restech.support@unsw.edu.au](mailto:restech.support@unsw.edu.au).
+For more information please contact the Research Technology
+Services Team by sending an email to [restech.support@unsw.edu.au](mailto:restech.support@unsw.edu.au).

 #### Can I specify how much file storage I want on local scratch?
 If you want to specify the minimum amount of space on the drive before your job will be assigned to a node then you can use the file option in your job script.
 Unfortunately setting up more complicated file requirements is currently problematic.

 #### Can I run a program directly from scratch or my home drive after logging in to the cluster rather submitting a job?
 As the file server does not have any computational resources you would be running the job from the head node on the cluster.
 If you need to enter information when running your job then you should start an interactive job.

 ### **Expanding Katana**